JJshome/electrical-thermal-impedance-analyzer/README.md

 - **AI-based Analysis Engine**: Extracts system characteristics from impedance data
 - **Thermal Management System**: Maintains precise temperature control
 - **Power Management Module**: Ensures efficient power delivery

+## Scientific Background

+Our approach builds upon the pioneering work of Barsoukov et al. in ["Thermal impedance spectroscopy for Li-ion batteries using heat-pulse response analysis"](https://www.sciencedirect.com/science/article/abs/pii/S0378775302000800) (Journal of Power Sources, 2002), which first demonstrated the value of thermal impedance for battery analysis.
+We extend this concept by integrating electrical and thermal measurements into a unified analytical framework.

+The thermal impedance function Z(s) can be approximated as a thermal impedance spectrum by analyzing the experimental temperature transient through Laplace transformation.
+This allows us to simultaneously obtain both the thermal capacity and thermal conductivity of the system through non-linear complex least-squares fitting of the spectrum.

 ## Repository Structure